LloydAlbin/pg_monitor/timescaledb/custom/README.md

 ~/pg_monitor/timescaledb/custom/build_timescaledb.sh --clean postgres --override_exit
 ```

+### PostgreSQL Versions

+The build_timescaledb.sh script has been updated to use PostgreSQL 12, but still works for PostgreSQL 11.
+To build PostgreSQL 11, just change the PG_VER variable to be pg11.

 ## Clean / Delete Repositories

 If you wish to delete the repositories, you may do so manually or you can use the make command to clean up the postgres & timescaledb-docker repositories.